Status: Common regular spring migrant statewide. Common regular fall migrant east and central, fairly common west. Rare casual breeder north and west.

 Spring: Apr 22, 23, 24 <<<>>> Jun 4, 4, 4

 Among the Empidonax group, Least Flycatcher is the earliest migrant; arrival is in early May, peak numbers occur in mid-May and last dates are in early Jun, although some singing birds in Jun may be summering, especially in the north (see Summer).
-There are earlier reports 13 Apr 2010 Fontenelle Forest, Sarpy Co, 16 Apr 1941 Jefferson Co, and 19 Apr 1985 Lincoln Co.
+There are earlier reports 13 Apr 2010 Fontenelle Forest, Sarpy Co, 16 Apr 1941 Jefferson Co, and 19 Apr 1985 Lincoln Co, and a later report 8 Jun 2019 at Indian Cave SP, Nemaha Co.

 At Cedar Point Biological Station, Keith Co, Nebraska, 94 were banded 10 May-3 Jun (Brown et al 1996); one was singing at Crescent Lake NWR, Garden Co 3 Jun 2001.
 Kansas specimen data show occurrence 26 Apr-28 May (Thompson and Ely 1992) and banding data in northeast Kansas show occurrence 2 May-8 Jun (Cink 1998).